eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 According to the method of logical effort [Sutherland1999, from Chapter 1 The Method of Logical Effort, pp. 1], the delay of a logic gate can be estimated as `$d = g \cdot h + p$` [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, Equation 1.2 on pp. 2 and Equation 1.5 on pp. 3], and `$d$` [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, Equation 5 on pp. 3], where `$d$` is the unitless delay unit of a logic gate that is independent of the semiconductor manufacturing process, `$g$` is the logical effort representing the characteristics of a logic gate and `$h$` is the electrical effort that estimates the load characteristics [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, Equation 1.3, pp. 2], and `$p$` [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, Equations 1.2 and 1.3 on pp. 2 and Equation 1.5 on pp. 3].
++ The method of logical effort does not adequate model interconnects, and can use the unified logical effort method in [Morgenshtein2010].

 Since the electrical effort is typically described as ratio of transistor widths rather than capacitances of a given transistor and the "minimum sized inverter", and the capacitance of a MOSFET transistor is porportional to its (planar) area, by assuming that the length of a MOSFET is sized to be the "minimum feature size" [Weste2011, from Chapter 1 Introduction: \S1.1 A Brief History, pp. 4], we can estimate the capacitance of a MOSFET by its area, and consequently its width [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, pp. 5] [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.2 Multi-stage logic networks, Example 1.7, pp. 15].
 Hence, the size of a transistor can effectively be described by its width.
 Since the width of the transistor is proportional to the capacitance of the MOSFET [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, pp. 7],